 EIA Ref.
 EM&A Ref.
-EP Condition Environmental Protection Measures Location / Duration of measures Timing of completion of measures Mitigation Measures Implemented?^ Storage piles and bins Where practicable, free falling transfer points from conveyors to stockpiles shall be fitted with flexible curtains or be enclosed with chutes designed to minimize the drop height.
+EP Condition Environmental Protection Measures Location / Duration of measures Timing of completion of measures Mitigation Measures Implemented?
+Storage piles and bins Where practicable, free falling transfer points from conveyors to stockpiles shall be fitted with flexible curtains or be enclosed with chutes designed to minimize the drop height.
 Water sprays shall also be used where required.
-Within Concrete Batching Plant / Duration of the construction phase N/A The surface of all surge piles and stockpiles of blasted rocks or aggregates shall be kept sufficiently wet by water spraying wherever practicable; All open stockpiles for aggregates of size in excess of 5 mm shall be kept sufficiently wet by water spraying where practicable; or The stockpiles of aggregates 5 mm in size or less shall be enclosed on 3 sides or suitably located to minimize wind-whipping.
+Within Concrete Batching Plant / Duration of the construction phase N/A The surface of all surge piles and stockpiles of blasted rocks or aggregates shall be kept sufficiently wet by water spraying wherever practicable; All open stockpiles for aggregates of size in excess of 5 mm shall be kept sufficiently wet by water spraying where practicable; or • The stockpiles of aggregates 5 mm in size or less shall be enclosed on 3 sides or suitably located to minimize wind-whipping.
 Save for fluctuations in stock or production, the average stockpile shall stay within the enclosure walls and in no case the height of the stockpile shall exceed twice the height of the enclosure walls.
 Scattered piles gathered beneath belt conveyors, inside and around enclosures shall be cleared regularly.
-Rock drilling equipment Within Concrete N/A Appropriate dust control equipment such as a dust extraction and collection system shall be used during rock drilling activities.
-Batching Plant / Duration of the construction phase Hazard to Human Life - Construction Phase Table 6.40 3.2 - Precautionary measures should be established to request barges to move away during typhoons.
+Rock drilling equipment Appropriate dust control equipment such as a dust extraction and collection system shall be used during rock drilling activities.
+Within Concrete Batching Plant / Duration of the construction phase N/A Hazard to Human Life - Construction Phase · Table 6.40 3.2 - ■ Precautionary measures should be established to request barges to move away during typhoons.
 Construction Site / Construction Period I Table 6.40 3.2 - An appropriate marine traffic management system should be established to minimize risk of ship collision.
-Construction Site / Construction Period I Table 6.40 3.2 - Location of all existing hydrant networks should be clearly identified prior to any construction works.
-Construction Site / Construction Period I Noise Impact - Construction Phase 7.5.6 4.3 - Good Site Practice Good site practice and noise management can significantly reduce the impact of construction site activities on nearby NSRs.
-The following package of measures should be followed during each phase of construction: Within the Project site / During construction phase / Prior to I only well-maintained plant to be operated on-site and plant should be serviced regularly during the construction works; commencement of operation machines and plant that may be in intermittent use to be shut down between work periods or should be throttled down to a minimum;
+Construction Site / Construction Period I Table 6.40 3.2 - ■ Location of all existing hydrant networks should be clearly identified prior to any construction works.
+Construction Site / Construction Period 1 Noise Impact - Construction Phase 7.5.6 4.3 - Good Site Practice Good site practice and noise management can significantly reduce the impact of construction site activities on nearby NSRs.
+The following package of measures should be followed during each phase of construction: - only well projection plant to be appointed on site and plant about the apprison regularly during the Within the Project site / During construction phase / Prior to 1 only well-maintained plant to be operated on-site and plant should be serviced regularly during the construction works; machines and plant that may be in intermittent use to be shut down between work periods or should be throttled down to a minimum; commencement of operation